Bar shift leader

 - Have a bank account in your own name in the place where you will be based (UK or ROI).

-- Be able to converse in English and to understand the language to complete training and other duties associated with your job role.
+- Be able to converse in English and to understand the language.

 - Have a fixed place of residence within reasonable travelling distance of your place of work.